thomaslevesque/blog/content/posts/2021-11-04-a-quick-review-of-csharp-10-new-language-features/index.md

 ## Other features

-There are a few other new features in C# 10, but I won't present them in detail here, because they're either anecdotical or pretty obscure for the average developer.
+There are a few other new features in C# 10, but I won't present them in detail here, because they're either anecdotal or pretty obscure for the average developer.
 Here's a quick rundown.

 ### Sealed record ToString